I learned a lot about the framework of the 7 habits of success and I think it is amazing.

 And, I have to admit, reading a lot of success books has helped me recover.

-Today I am reading The 7 Habits of Highly Effective People (this is an affiliate link, if you purchase from this link you will be supporting this blog).
+Today I am reading (this is an affiliate link, if you purchase from this link you will be supporting this blog).
 I am about 74 pages in and it says to share what I have learned within 48 hours.
 So I am sharing what I have learned within a few minutes lol.

 Once I got into the Goose and the Golden egg, it someone connected things that happened, why they happened and how to see them coming…as well as what to do to get more golden eggs.